terasakisatoshi/terasakisatoshi.github.io/src/profile.md

 # About me

-- I graduaced from graduate school (Master's degree in Math) in 2015.
+I graduaced from graduate school (Master's degree in Math) in 2015.
 I spent \textoutput{./profile/releasedate} as a software engineer.
-For the 2 years I learned C/C++ through self-study which was so tough for me because I had NO experience in software development at all prior to new graduate.
-After that I found Python and JuliaLang.
-They are very suitable for me.
-So, I prefer to use them.
+For the past two years, I learned C/C++ through self-study, which was challenging for me because I had no prior experience in software development before graduating.
+After that, I discovered Python and JuliaLang, which are very suitable for my needs, so I prefer using them.

-- I like to make tools that visualize data regarding topics in Math.
-I think JuliaLang is the best to accomplish them.
+I enjoy creating tools to visualize data related to mathematical topics, and I believe JuliaLang is the best choice for accomplishing these tasks.
+I've developed applications based on deep learning by reading articles and reproducing their results.

-- I'm currently making applications based on Deep Learning by reading some articles and reproducing their results.
+I currently assist several researchers and students by creating and updating software related to quantum computing, tensor network and setting up GitLab CI/CD pipelines.

-- You can check [my GitHub account](https://github.com/terasakisatoshi) to see what I did in the past.
+You can check out [my GitHub account](https://github.com/terasakisatoshi) to see my past projects and contributions.

-- I hope to be of help by implementing software through collaboration with researchers.
+I am enthusiastic about collaborating with researchers and contributing to software development that can be of assistance."

 # Papers on arXiv